marcospassos/phpcommon-comparison/README.md

 ## Equivalence Relations

-There are many cases, though, where having an non-standard, or _external_, way for comparing two values become necessary.
+There are many cases, though, where having a non-standard, or _external_, way for comparing two values become necessary.
 Perhaps, the most obvious use case for those custom relations is for use with collections, but it is also useful for providing those capabilities to scalar values or an existing class